gist-rs/anyrag/EXAMPLES.md

   -d '{...}'
 ```

+---

 ## Knowledge Base Management API

-These endpoints are for building and maintaining the self-improving knowledge base.
+These endpoints are for building and maintaining the self-improving knowledge base from sources like web pages, PDFs, and RSS feeds.

 ### `POST /ingest/web`